nteract/hydrogen/README.md

 ## How it works

 Hydrogen implements the [messaging protocol](http://jupyter-client.readthedocs.io/en/latest/messaging.html) for [Jupyter](https://jupyter.org/).
 Jupyter (formerly IPython) uses ZeroMQ to connect a client (like Hydrogen) to a running kernel (like IJulia or iTorch).
 The client sends code to be executed to the kernel, which runs it and sends back results.

-## Jank

-- In order to have access to your `$PATH` to find where IPython and other binaries are, Atom has to be launched from the command line with `atom <location>`.
-If you launch Atom as an app, this package won't work.

 ## Custom kernel connection (inside Docker)